Robust and flexible learning of a high-dimensional classification rule using auxiliary outcomes: Simulations

-In these simulations, we vary the sample size of the training dataset from $n=200$, $350$, to $500$ and fix $p=1000$.
+In these simulations, we vary the sample size of the training dataset from $N=200$, $350$, to $500$ and fix $p=1000$.
 In Scenario~\ref{sim:1}, we change $\alpha$ from $0$ to $1$ with an increment of 0.25.
-In Scenario~\ref{sim:2}, we change $\alpha$ from $0, 0.1, 0.2$ to $0.3$.
+In Scenario~\ref{sim:2}, we change $\alpha$ from $0$ to $0.3$ with an increment of 0.1.
 We repeat each simulation setting for $500$ times.

-Figures~\ref{fig:sim_score} and~\ref{fig:sim2_score} illustrate how the performance metrics change with the increase of sample sizes and $\alpha$, for simulation Scenarios~\ref{sim:1} and~\ref{sim:2}, respectively.
-In Scenario~\ref{sim:1}, in terms of the accuracy and the rank correlation, the proposed method outperforms the baseline approach regardless of the choice of sample sizes and $\alpha$.
+Figures~\ref{fig:sim_score} and~\ref{fig:sim2_score} illustrate how the performance metrics vary with the increase of sample sizes and $\alpha$, for simulation Scenarios~\ref{sim:1} and~\ref{sim:2}, respectively.
+In Scenario~\ref{sim:1}, in terms of the accuracy and the rank correlation, the proposed method outperforms the baseline approach regardless of the change of sample sizes and $\alpha$.
 Compared with MultiTask1 and MultiTask2, our proposed method and TransferDirect are more robust w.r.t the change of $\alpha$; compared with TransferDirect, our proposed method shows great advantages in terms of prediction accuracy.
-In Scenario~\ref{sim:2}, the proposed method preforms better than the baseline approach.
-Compared with TransferDirect, the proposed method achieves better or similar accuracy and rank correlation.
-Compared with MultiTask1 and MultiTask2, in Design I, the proposed method preforms better when $\alpha< 0.2$.
-When $\alpha\geq 0.2$, the transfer learning approaches and MultiTask2 suffer from the noise introduced by $Y_1$ in Design I. When the design is complex (Design II), the performance of the proposed method is similar to that of MultiTask2, and better than other methods.
-In summary, the proposed method outperforms the baseline approach even when the auxiliary outcome introduces biases, but the auxiliary outcome cannot contain excessive noise.
-This can be avoided by constructing/selecting informative auxiliary outcomes as shown in the supplementary material.
+In Scenario~\ref{sim:2}, our proposed method also performs better than other methods regardless of the change of sample sizes and $\alpha$.